-In applying OBDDs to graph problems, it is possible to find variable orderings for which OBDD size is nontrivially upper-bounded in terms of certain measures characterizing graph structures~\cite{TanIma94ISAAC,SekImaTan95ISAAC}.
-A similar concept was discoved for ZDDs~\cite{Min93DAC} by Knuth~\cite{Knu09Book}.
-This concept is now called the \emph{frontier method}, and lots of work is based on it.
+In applying OBDDs to graph problems, it is possible to find variable orderings for which OBDD size is nontrivially upper-bounded in terms of specific measures characterizing graph structures~\cite{TanIma94ISAAC,SekImaTan95ISAAC}.
+A similar concept was discovered for ZDDs~\cite{Min93DAC} by Knuth~\cite{Knu09Book}.
+This concept is now called the \emph{frontier method}, and many works are based on it.